 Even if you’ve said these things to me, this post isn’t specifically directed at you.
 Because you would not believe how many times women are fed the same damb lines from all different people.

 And the thing is… I trust my intuition about the intentions behind the words communicated.

-For example, I have a couple of male friends who regularly says things like, “You’re something special”… and I don’t feel any ulterior motives behind it.
+For example, I have a couple of guy friends who regularly say things like, “You’re something special”… and I don’t feel any ulterior motives behind it.

 Things stay cool… I don’t feel creeped out… everything is right in my world.

 But then I’d get the words from others and I’m immediately grossed out to a point where I need to take a few moments to shake that nasty feeling off.